andongni0723/python/README.md

 # Python

-Hi,I am a 15 years old student, I am from Taiwan.This is my learning files.
+Hi,I am a 15 years old student.
+This is my learning files.

 This project is I wrote it bit by bit